Who was Abigail?

-Abigail leaves David and goes to her husband Nabal – to tell him what she has done behind his back?
+Abigail leaves David and goes to her husband Nabal – to tell him what she has done?
 The text is not clear.

 The riotious harvest festival is going on.
 Nabal, along with everyone else except Abigail, is drunk.
 She is stone cold sober.
 Seeing that she will get no sense out of her husband, Abigail retreats to her quarters and waits for her husband to sleep it off.